mott-lab/ReVoicer/README.md

   annotations against the rubric and reports each component as covered / partial / missing, with the supporting notes and a one-line gap summary.
 The result is saved per PDF and can be re-run any time.
+- **Overall reflections** (top of the Review tab) — your whole-paper impressions, typed or spoken (the mic swaps to Add/Cancel while recording).
+Reflections are LLM-cleaned like annotations, editable, and each card has a **Clean / Re-clean** button.
+They feed review generation as the framing for the overall assessment; if a paper has none yet, Generate Review offers a chance to add one first.
-- **Review** — **Generate Review** drafts a full review from the manuscript text, your annotations, the rubric, and the References tab entries (cited verbatim where relevant), following the note context, additional instructions, and writing style guide configured in Settings.
+- **Review** — **Generate Review** drafts a full review from the manuscript text, your annotations, your overall reflections, the rubric, and the References tab entries (cited verbatim where relevant), following the note context, additional instructions, and writing style guide configured in Settings.
 Output streams into the panel with the model's reasoning in a collapsible Thinking feed; when done, the draft opens in an editable panel with the model's commentary kept in a read-only "Model commentary" box above it. **Save** always opens a save dialog, defaulting to `<paper>_review.md` in the same folder as the PDF.
 The draft (and commentary) persist per PDF, and the saved `.md` file is treated as the canonical copy on reload.

 ## Offline Mode